magomimmo/modern-cljs/README.md

 # Introduction

-This series of tutorials will guide you in creating, setting up and run simple CLJS projects.
+This series of tutorials will guide you in creating, setting up and running simple CLJS projects.
 The series follows a progressive enhancement of projects themselves.

 ## [Tutorial 1 - The basic][1]